 The safeguarding policy can be found in the school policies menu of this website.

 At John Cabot Academy we aim to equip our students with the knowledge, understanding and skills to use information and communication technology creatively and purposefully.
 A key aspect of this lies in being digitally literate.
 Online technologies play a huge role and so providing a broad and balanced e-safety education is vital to ensuring that students can navigate the online world safely and positively.
-Students learn about e-safety during ICT lessons and through regular assemblies.
+Students learn about e-safety in ICT lessons, PSHE and safety days.
 Our Key member of staff responsible for E-Safety is Jo Shipp.

 Prevent is about safeguarding people and communities from the threat of terrorism.
 Prevent is 1 of the 4 elements of CONTEST, the Government’s counter-terrorism strategy.
 It aims to stop people becoming terrorists or supporting terrorism.